Brown-noser. Suck-up. Apple-polisher. Janine in The Handmaid's Tale. They all mean the same thing.

-Poor Janine, once she becomes pregnant with her Commander's child, loses that baby too, twice.
-Although at first the baby seems healthy, Janine will only be able to care for her for a few months before she's handed over to her Commander and his Wife and Janine is transferred to a new posting.
+Once she becomes pregnant with her Commander's child, poor Janine loses that baby too.
+Although at first the baby seems healthy, Janine will only be able to care for her for a few months before she's handed over to the Commander and his Wife and Janine is transferred to a new posting.
 But this new baby, Angela, doesn't make it.
 After everything Janine goes through, the baby is too imperfect to last.

 The last time the narrator sees Janine is at the Particicution, where she has become completely unhinged: "Her eyes have come loose [...] she's in free fall, she's in withdrawal" (43.29-30).
 Janine can't handle this new reality, so she just checks out.
 Instead of sympathizing with her, the narrator is disgusted: "Easy out, is what I think.
 I don't even feel sorry for her, although I should.
 I feel angry" (43.32).